 "It was Prince Albrecht zu Solms-Braunfels who stated precise conclusions, like characteristics of the breed, evaluation criteria for the exterior and finally simple test regulations for hunting dogs.

 His slogan: "Form follows Function" is valid to this day.
 Nowadays the Deutsch-Kurzhaar are filtered in wide-scaled, elaborate breeding and testing regulations.
 The Spring test "Derby", Prinz-Solms-Memorial test "Solms" the International Kurzhaar- Prüfung (IKP), Dr. Kleemann-Zuchtausleseprüfung and conformation shows were installed as an "instrument to develop the breed".
-However the utmost and extremely successful Deutsch-Kurzhaar principle is to grant the breeder’s freedom of choice as long as they are conform to the regulations.
+However the utmost and extremely successful Deutsch-Kurzhaar principle is to grant the breeder’s freedom of choice as long as they are conformed to the regulations.
 The Zuchtbuchstelle (stud book office), the clubs and their breed wardens supply information about the breedability of males and females.

 One characteristic of Deutsch-Kurzhaar is that the breed is almost HD-free, objectively speaking that means the incidence of HD – C evaluation is close to zero.